OpenTermsArchive/docs/content/contributing-terms.en.md

   …
 ```

+## Contributing new declarations

+This is a step by step guide to help you add declarations to the [contrib-declaration](https://github.com/OpenTermsArchive/contrib-declarations) repository.
+This repository is dedicated for volunteer contribution of declarations to Open Terms Archive.

+Having understood briefly how a declaration is structured in JSON format, we need to look at concrete steps on how you can add these JSON files to the repository.
+To add them, you need to:

+1. Clone the [contrib-declaration](https://github.com/OpenTermsArchive/contrib-declarations) repository to your local machine.
+2. Create a branch that describes your contribution e.g. `add-Open-Terms-Archive-ToS` or `add-firefox-privacy-policy`
+3. Run `npm install`.
+This is to install all the dependencies including the Open Terms Archive engine which will allow you to test and validate your declaration to make sure it is ok.
+4. Create a JSON file with the name of the service you are adding the declaration for.
+This JSON file should be in the `declarations` folder of the repository.
+To learn more about selecting the right service name, please read the [declaring a new service](#declaring-a-new-service) section of our docs.
+5. Visit the declaration URL and use [browser developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/What_are_browser_developer_tools) to inspect the page and find the right selectors for the significant section containing the terms you want to declare.
+6. After you've properly added your selectors and structured your JSON file, you need to test and validate your JSON file to make sure it is ok.
+To do this, you need to run `npx ota validate --services [service name]` from the root of the repository.
+This will run a validation on the declaration, highlighting any changes required.
+7. If all tests are good, make a pull request to the main repository.

+You can read more about the [CLI](https://docs.opentermsarchive.org/#cli) to learn more about other tests and linting you can run on your declaration

 #### Terms type

 Great, your terms declaration is now almost complete!
 We simply need to write it under the appropriate terms type in the `documents` JSON object within the service declaration.
 In order to distinguish between the many terms that can be associated with a service and enable cross-services comparison of similar terms, we maintain a unique list of terms types.